CodeSignal GCA for Tech Interviews in 2026: The Complete Guide

 The editor itself is a sandboxed Monaco-based component running in your browser tab.
 CodeSignal supports 40-plus languages: TypeScript, Python, Java, C++, Go, Rust, and the rest of the working language set across modern engineering shops.
 The candidate picks one at the start.

 The sandboxing is important to understand.
 The platform sees only what happens inside its tab.
 It does not see other browser tabs you have open.
 It does not see other applications running on your desktop.
 It does not see your phone on the desk.
 It does not see a second monitor.
-Its visibility is bounded by what the browser permits any web application to see, and modern browsers permit very little.
+Its visibility is bounded by what the browser permits any web application to see, and modern browsers permit almost nothing.

 In proctored mode, the additional screen-capture stream uses the same OS-level capture API any screen-sharing application uses.
 Windows marked as excluded from OS capture (using the same primitive operating systems use for password-manager popups and biometric prompts) are skipped by the recording.
 The webcam recording captures whatever the camera sees: your face, your background, your hands on the keyboard.